MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Security groups and approvals

-We recommend against using security groups to control access to the CoE environment, because it's likely that users who don't have access to this environment will be participating in approvals.<!--note from editor: Edit okay?
-I couldn't quite tell what this meant.-->
+We recommend against using security groups to control access to the CoE environment, because it's likely that users who don't have access to this environment will be participating in approvals.
-If you choose to use a security group to control access, users will have to be a part of that group to work with the archival solutions.<!--note from editor: Edits okay?-->
+If you choose to use a security group to control access, users will have to be a part of that group to work with the archival solutions.

 ## Shared component library in the theming components solution

 The shared component library in the [theming components solution](theming-components.md) isn't editable.
-Make your own copy if you want to expand<!--note from editor: Not "extend"?
-I'm not sure how expanding a library is related to editing it.--> it.
+Make your own copy if you want to extend it.